Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 ---

-**Q1: Your team is working on policies to decide which logs will be stored and which portion will be available for analysis.
+**Q 1: Your team is working on policies to decide which logs will be stored and which portion will be available for analysis.
 Which of the given logging principles would be implemented and improved?**

-*The key words here are stored and available.
+*Hint: The key words here are stored and available.
 We're looking at principles.
 So what's another word for store (especially for a long time)*

 <details>
   <summary>Spoiler warning: Answer</summary>